pyfarm/pyfarm-agent/README.rst

       that apply to the master will apply here as well.
 This includes the requirement to run Redis, RabbitMQ or another backend that supports ``celery``.
-    * Linux or OS X since the master is designed to operate on these platforms.
-The below setup may work on Windows with a few configuration tweaks too.

 Newer tests are being designed to be lighter weight so eventually most of the above may no longer be required for testing.
 For now however these are the